xavierBizoux/viyaRestPy/README.md

 - Updating report content
 - ...

-These "Lego" functions are in fact calling the callRest function multiple times for different endpoints and passing information between the different calls.
+These "Lego" functions are in fact calling the call_rest function multiple times for different endpoints and passing information between the different calls.
 As this is a work in progress, the number of "Lego" functions is small but is expanding.

-The principle is that all of the "Lego" functions are to behave as the callRest function and return the same simple object containing a header and JSON object.
+The principle is that all of the "Lego" functions are to behave as the call_rest function and return the same simple object containing a header and JSON object.
 Tasks like displaying results or writing information to a file should be left outside of the package.
-The examples are demonstrating how to read parameters from the command line and how to write output files or use input files to pass information to the "Lego" functions or the callRest function.
+The examples are demonstrating how to read parameters from the command line and how to write output files or use input files to pass information to the "Lego" functions or the call_rest function.

 ### The installation